University of the Incarnate Word School of Osteopathic Medicine

 The UIWSOM curriculum is integrated and designed to support students in their acquisition of knowledge, skills and competencies expected at each level of training, and to culminate with entry into graduate medical education programs with the competencies required of an entering PGY1 resident.

 The integrated curriculum components and threads support the UIWSOM mission promoting the principles and practices of osteopathic primary care, social accountability, and community service.
-The UIWSOM curriculum is divided into two phases.
+The UIWSOM curriculum is divided into two phases, each two years in length.
 Phase I includes nine weeks of Essentials/EMT and units organized by systems.
-Each week is defined by a specific theme and anchored by case-based learning.
-At the end of each unit, learners participate in reflection; integration and assessment, including individual and group examinations; laboratory practical examinations; OSCEs; osteopathic clinical skills evaluations; simulation assessments; completion of a specified number of board questions; and essays.
+Each week is defined by a specific theme and anchored by case-based learning

 Phase II includes core, selective, and elective rotations, board preparation, and a ready for residency unit.

-Several threads weave throughout all four phases of the curriculum and include Mental Health and Wellness, Spirituality, Social Accountability, Service and Scholarship, Student Success, Mentoring and Advising, Board Preparation, and Evidence-based Medicine.
+Several threads weave throughout both phases of the curriculum and include Mental Health and Wellness, Spirituality, Social Accountability, Service and Scholarship, Student Success, Mentoring and Advising, Board Preparation, and Evidence-based Medicine.

 Dual Degree Programs